FA Cup final named after Prince William’s mental health push

 William announced during a video call with the Arsenal squad that the Aug.
-1 finale to the English season at Wembley Stadium would be known as the “Heads Up FA Cup” rather than having the sponsorship of Emirates airline in the title.
+1 finale to the English season at Wembley Stadium would be known as the “Heads Up FA Cup final” rather than having the sponsorship of Emirates airline in the title.

 “We’re going to really use the final as a moment to promote good, positive mental health for everyone,” the prince said.
 “It’s quite timely bearing in mind what we’ve all been through with this pandemic.